Use AI to turn data charts into easy-to-understand sentences. Know More

 In February 2022, we expanded these settings, offering even more flexibility with additional layers, adjacent night settings, and the option to set them differently for various seasons.

 However, a common concern voiced by our customers was the challenge of determining the optimal settings.
-Questions like, “What should the minimum stay be for bookings far in advance?” and “How should these settings change based on lead time?” often perplexed users.
+Questions like “What should the minimum stay be for bookings far in advance?” and “How should these settings change based on lead time?” often perplexed users.
 Suppose you want to prioritize mid-term rentals—how should you adjust your settings accordingly?

-Our data science team has been diligently addressing these questions since last year, and we’re thrilled to share PriceLabs’ Minimum Stay Recommendation Engine – World’s first and only intelligent minstay engine.
+Our data science team has been diligently addressing these questions since last year, and we’re thrilled to share PriceLabs’ Minimum Stay Recommendation Engine – the World’s first and only intelligent minstay engine.

 Why use dynamic minimum stay restrictions